Erdős–Turán conjecture on additive bases

 The Erdős–Turán conjecture is an old unsolved problem in additive number theory (not to be confused with Erdős conjecture on arithmetic progressions) posed by Paul Erdős and Pál Turán in 1941.

+It concerns additive bases, subsets of natural numbers with the property that every natural number can be represented as the sum of a bounded number of elements from the basis.
+Roughly, it states that the number of representations of this type cannot also be bounded.

+Background and formulation

 The question concerns subsets of the natural numbers, typically denoted by $\mathbb{N}$, called additive bases.
 A subset $B$ is called an (asymptotic) additive basis of finite order if there is some positive integer $h$ such that every sufficiently large natural number $n$ can be written as the sum of at most $h$ elements of $B$.
 For example, the natural numbers are themselves an additive basis of order 1, since every natural number is trivially a sum of at most one natural number.
 Lagrange's four-square theorem says that the set of positive square numbers is an additive basis of order 4.
 Another highly non-trivial and celebrated result along these lines is Vinogradov's theorem.

 One is naturally inclined to ask whether these results are optimal.
 It turns out that Lagrange's four-square theorem cannot be improved, as there are infinitely many positive integers which are not the sum of three squares.
 This is because no positive integer which is the sum of three squares can leave a remainder of 7 when divided by 8.
 However, one should perhaps expect that a set $B$ which is about as sparse as the squares (meaning that in a given interval $[1,N]$, roughly $N^{1/2}$ of the integers in $[1,N]$ lie in $B$) which does not have this obvious deficit should have the property that every sufficiently large positive integer is the sum of three elements from $B$.
 This follows from the following probabilistic model: suppose that $N/2 < n \leq N$ is a positive integer, and $x_1, x_2, x_3$ are 'randomly' selected from $B \cap [1,N]$.
 Then the probability of a given element from $B$ being chosen is roughly $1/N^{1/2}$.
 One can then estimate the expected value, which in this case will be quite large.
 Thus, we 'expect' that there are many representations of $n$ as a sum of three elements from $B$, unless there is some arithmetic obstruction (which means that $B$ is somehow quite different than a 'typical' set of the same density), like with the squares.
 Therefore, one should expect that the squares are quite inefficient at representing positive integers as the sum of four elements, since there should already be lots of representations as sums of three elements for those positive integers $n$ that passed the arithmetic obstruction.
 Examining Vinogradov's theorem quickly reveals that the primes are also very inefficient at representing positive integers as the sum of four primes, for instance.